yvkschaefer/mysql-workshop-3/README.md

 * List all possible domain name values for ```ElectronicMail``` (email@```domain.name```)

 ### Exercise 8
-* List how many phone were landlines, cellular and fax for entries with birthdates between October 1950 and October 1960
+* List how many phones were landlines, cellular and fax for entries with birthdates between October 1950 and October 1960

 ### Exercise 9
 * List all Account emails with AddressBook containing Phone numbers with a country code